-Dear Mr. Murphy:
+Dear Mrs. Cribben:

-The Office of the Comptroller of the Currency (OCC) has reviewed your Application to establish a new national trust bank, which will engage in operations of a trust company and activities related thereto, including fiduciary activities, with the title of First National Digital Currency Bank, National Association, New York, New York (Bank).
+The Office of the Comptroller of the Currency (OCC) has reviewed your Application to establish a new national trust bank, which will engage in operations of a trust company and activities related thereto, including fiduciary activities, with the title of Bridge National Trust Bank, New York, New York (Bank).
 The OCC hereby grants preliminary conditional approval of your charter application upon determining that your proposal meets certain regulatory and policy requirements.1

 This preliminary conditional approval is granted based on a thorough evaluation of all information available to the OCC, including the representations and commitments made in the Application and by the Bank's representatives.
-The OCC also made its decision to grant preliminary conditional approval with the understanding that the proposed Bank will apply for stock in a Federal Reserve Bank in accordance with 12 USC 222.2
+The OCC also has made its decision to grant preliminary conditional approval with the understanding that the Bank will apply for stock in a Federal Reserve Bank in accordance with 12 USC 222.2